Farm and Forest School Program Description

 The 2020-21 Session dates:

-While historically we have run sessions in 7-week sets, this year we will run our initial first session for 9-weeks.
+While historically we have run sessions in 7-week sets, this year we will run Session 4 over 6 weeks.
 We will be closely monitoring the state of things in Maryland and be making additional decisions about the remainder of the year as things unfold.
-The price of each class is $50, so the first session will cost $450.
+The price of each class is $50, so the first session cost $450.
 We will continue to add additional pods to days, and make additional days available as we see a need.
 The first session will start in early September.

 For example a Wednesday schedule might look like this for 2020-21: